UCF/Athena-Framework/_docs/utilities/filters.md

 Apply unique effects to images using Athena's built-in filter classes.

 {% callout warning %}
-## Not compatible with IE10, 11
+## Not compatible with IE 11
-Note that CSS filters are not compatible with IE10 or 11; they will have no effect in these browsers.
+Note that CSS filters are not compatible with and will have no effect in IE 11.
 {% endcallout %}